The Advisory Council has several roles:

 - advises the Chief Executive and Keeper of The National Archives on matters relating to his duties as Historical Manuscripts Commissioner under the Royal Warrant through the Council’s sub-committee, the Forum on Historical Manuscripts and Academic Research

 It also supports government departments and The National Archives by providing independent advice and scrutiny on issues relating to records management and archives.

 The outcome of the triennial review of the Advisory Council was announced on 20 March 2014.
 Read the full report.

 The Advisory Council has also published some FAQs (PDF, 0.38 MB).

 In addition, its status, structure, roles and responsibilities are set out in more detail in this document (PDF, 0.17 MB).

 If you have any questions about the Advisory Council or would like to make a Freedom of Information request, please contact:

 Surrey TW9 4DU

-For any media enquiries about the Advisory Council, please contact The National Archives’ press team.
+For any media enquiries about the Advisory Council, please contact The National Archives’ media team.